 Our programs include:

-Get paid while earning your Certificate I in Conservation and Land Management, Hospitality or Business.
-Running since 2017, this program won Best Community Training Initiative of the Year at the Qld Training Awards 2018, and has only continued to improve.
+We’re hiring!
+Get paid while earning your Certificate I in Hospitality.
+Running since 2017, this program won Best Community Training Initiative of the Year at the Qld Training Awards 2018.
+Applications for this sought after program close February 18th 2022.

 More than 250 young people have taken part in school holiday or creative arts programs, or youth mentoring.
 This increases positive participation in the community, changing negative profiles, and allows us to link individuals and families to specialist supports.